-The Christianson Grant was instrumental in providing me with significant experience in an international organization abroad and the opportunity to see how intercultural communication skills are essential to working as a human rights advocate.
+The Christianson Fellowship was instrumental in providing me with significant experience in an international organization abroad and the opportunity to see how intercultural communication skills are essential to working as a human rights advocate.
 The grant enabled me to do a seven-month internship with the Asia Pacific Refugee Rights Network (APRRN) in Bangkok, Thailand, where I provided programmatic support to a number of ongoing projects at the Secretariat of APRRN.

 APRRN is a network of over 220 organizations and individuals working to advance the rights of refugees in the Asia-Pacific Region.
 Through the Secretariat, APRRN strengthens the capacity of members, facilitates sharing of information and good practices, and conducts joint advocacy on a number of refugee rights issues.